zobnin/aiolauncher_scripts/README.md

 This function will be called on add, remove or move any widget.

-It is also possible to process an swiping to right action (if this action is selected in the settings).
+It is also possible to process an swipe to right action (if this action is selected in the settings).
 To do this, create a function `on_action`:

 ```
 function on_action()